Photoshop Tutorial: Colouring intricate parts of an old photo with gradient maps

 This video example shows how this technique of colouring an old photo with gradient maps can be used to colour a tricky or fiddly part of an image.

 To colour this shirt by hand would take far too long and we can make a shortcut by using gradient maps.
-To make the colours more dense or change the properties of the colour the layer style can be changed also.
-These affect the way the colour interact with the underlying lying layer.
-Whilst making the image a different colour adding a style to the layer changes the, brightness, intensity, lightness, hue and many other effects.
+To make the colours denser or change the properties of the colour the layer style can be changed also.
+These affect the way the colour interacts with the underlying lying layer.
+Whilst making the image a different colour adding a style to the layer changes the brightness, intensity, lightness, hue and many other effects.
 By using these in combination the correct colour is usually possible to achieve.

-For more on “colouring” just use the blog search , you will get many results and you will will be sure to pick up some tips.
+For more on “colouring” just use the blog search , or click this link “colouring images and techniques” you will get many results and you will be sure to pick up some tips.